copernicuscore/copernicuscore.github.io/btcd.md

 ## Thanks btcd's work
 In the course of our development Copernicus , We are particularly grateful for the efforts and contributions of btcd in the development of Bitcoin protocol .
 Their work so that we use golang development Bitcoin will be easier .
-In some places in Copernicus directly use the btcd code , here to explain the next to express our respect for btcd .
+In some places in Copernicus directly use the btcd's code , here to explain the next to express our respect for btcd .
 We are to do some changes in some places , so thar this code  is suitable for our ideas , for this part of the code we will the license and the copyright of btcd .

 If there are missing , please let us know and we will make up as soon as possible.
 Below is a brief description of the code used and the code modified .